Goldac77/VR-Chemistry-Lab-2/README.md

 # VR-Chemistry-Lab-2
  VR Chemisty Lab Version 2.0

-Absolutely!
-Here's an example README file that you can use as a starting point for guiding collaborators on setting up the Unity project after cloning:

----

 # Unity 3D VR/XR Project Setup Guide

 This repository contains a Unity 3D project modified to incorporate VR and XR interaction packages.
 Follow these steps to set up the project after cloning.